sentinel-official/docs/docs/full-node-setup/docker/dockerfiles.md

 # Dockerfiles

-Here are the Docker files for Sentinel Mainnet and Sentinel Testnets, available with and without Cosmovisor.
+Here are the Docker files for Sentinel Mainnet available with and without Cosmovisor.

-## Sentinel Mainnet (sentinelhub-2)

-For Mainnet, you can customize your setup based on whether you want to use Cosmovisor or not.

 <details>
 <summary>Dockerfile</summary>